 We also know that there is every point in reaching out.

 Ask yourself: What is the cost of repeating the same cycle and staying stuck?
 And what could the benefit be of seeking help?
 It might be that you don’t quite have the belief or hope yet – let us do that for you….

 Talking with a trained professional involves dealing with and managing symptoms of depression and discovering what self-care looks like for you.
 As well as getting in touch with what is going on underneath.
 No baby is born depressed.
 We become depressed.
 Why?
 How?

 The counselling relationship can be used to explore the deeper root causes of depression symptoms and find a new way of managing your emotional health going forward.

 If you are ready to start your wellness journey, we invite you to take the first step.
 Suffering alone is not the answer.
 Would you suggest that to a friend that you cared about?

 Depression is common.

-All of our Associate Team are experienced and well equipped in working with people suffering with depression.
+All of our therapists are experienced and well-equipped to work with people suffering from depression.

 We see people with mild symptoms of depression, who might have a personal sense of stuckness and general unhappiness, right through to those with a more severe form of clinical depression that has been formally diagnosed.

 We offer a free 10-minute consultation to help you decide how you want to go forward.